 top of page

-Strengthening young people and their communities through service.
+Strengthening young people in their communities through service and life skills.

 Building BoardwalkPictured Rocks.jpg

-YouthWork is a unique program designed to strengthen young people and their communities by completing conservation and skilled trades projects for nonprofits and government agencies.
+YouthWork is a unique program designed to strengthen young people in their communities by completing conservation and skilled trades projects for nonprofits and government agencies.
 We all benefit from YouthWork!

 Our project partners receive quality services, save valuable resources, and get critical projects completed by trained YouthWork crews.